joaohenggeler/eternal-wanderer/Source/README.md

 * [tldextract](https://github.com/john-kurkowski/tldextract) to determine the correct registered domain from a URL.

-* [ffmpeg-python](https://github.com/kkroening/ffmpeg-python): to record the screen and manipulate audio/video files.

 * [Tweepy](https://github.com/tweepy/tweepy): to upload the recorded videos to Twitter and create posts.

 * [Mastodon.py](https://github.com/halcy/Mastodon.py): to upload the recorded videos to Mastodon and create posts.